idrsolutions/jpedal-microservice-example/README.md

 A complete list of raw requests that can be used can be found [here](/API.md).

-For specific languages, see our tutorials on how to [run JPedal from other languages](https://support.idrsolutions.com/hc/en-us/sections/360000451031-Run-JPedal-from-other-languages).
+For specific languages, tutorials coming soon...

 -----